South Korea’s Park asks parliament to find manner for her to step down

 South Korea

 Shin Yul, a professor of political technology at Myongji University, agreed.
-“She doesn’t need the parliament to impeach her, and she or he doesn’t think that the parliament can quickly settle, so she is making things complicated and seeking to shift a number of her blame to the parliament,” he told Reuters.
+“She doesn’t need the parliament to impeach her, and she or he doesn’t think that the parliament can quickly settle, so she is making things complicated and seeking to shift some of her blame to the parliament,” he told Reuters.

-No South Korean president has failed to finish a term since the cutting-edge democratic gadget turned carried out in 1987.
+No South Korean president has failed to finish a term since the cutting-edge democratic gadget was carried out in 1987.
 If Park is impeached or resigns, an election would be held in 60 days to appoint a president to serve 5-12 months.
 Park’s approval rating fell to just four percent in a weekly survey launched on Friday using Gallup Korea, an all-time low for a democratically elected South Korean president.